 We had not gone into foster parenting expecting to adopt.
 In fact, they cautioned us to not expect such a thing.
 Yet, God in his timing brought our daughter Britny into our lives in the most unexpected way.
 Her arrival into our home changed our lives forever.
 It is hard to imagine what our lives would have been like without her.
 We would face many trials ahead, including many surgeries, yet she has brought immeasurable joy into our home, as did the two other little girls who God would eventually send into our lives as adopted children.

 Perhaps the days and nights of your life also seem to pass uneventfully.
 Maybe you're a single mother, just struggling to get by from day to day.
 Perhaps you're a construction worker or a factory employee, finding your days and nights filled with monotony, amid the wreckage of unfulfilled dreams and broken promises.
-You might be a homeschool mom, worn out with dealing with attitudes and demands from your children.
+You might be a stay-at-home mom, worn out dealing with attitudes and demands from your children.
 Your days and nights might not be silent, but they could seem pointless to you.

 I realize as I'm writing this that there a few of you that could only wish for a silent night.
 You are going through trials that make you wish life were more monotonous.
 A sick child.
 An unfaithful spouse.
 A lost job.
 A December death in the family.
 That quiet hillside in Bethlehem has no comfort for you as you try to survive this tragedy.
 You are right.
 Thinking of the little baby in the manger is not enough to bring you much comfort.

 However, I would point you to another hillside just a few miles from Bethlehem.
 In Hebrew, it's name is Golgotha.
 In Latin, Calvary.
 Thirty-three and a half years after that Bethlehem morning, the Son of God hung on a Roman cross.
 He'd done nothing to deserve this miserable death.
 Quite the opposite.
-He'd lived the only sinless life in the history of mankind, yet here he was.
+He'd lived the only sinless life in the history of mankind, yet here He was.
 Face beaten to a pulp.
 His back gory beyond imagination.
 Strong Roman nails adorning his feet and hands.
 In agony, He exclaims, "Eli Eli lama sabachthani?"
 "My God, My God, why have you forsaken me?"

 Because He died that day, in our deepest grief we never have to say those words.
 God forsook Jesus briefly that day, so that we can never be forsaken.